--- A decade of trying protect access to birth control
+-- A decade trying protect access to birth control

 -- Legal issues and court decisions

-A huge part of my job as a Delegate is to help you in any way I can to solve problems you may be having with a wide range of issues, from street repairs to state tax returns.
+A huge part of my job is to help you in any way I can to solve problems you're having with a wide range of issues, from street repairs to state tax returns.
 My aide, Deb Sherman, and I stand ready to make sure that you get the help you need.
 Both the Contact Me and Get Help sections are designed to serve you.

 I'm proud to have raised my family and lived in the 39th District for over 40 years.
 I worked hard in my local PTA and neighborhood, in community service clubs and civic organizations, and on many citizen studies and task forces to make Fairfax County a great place to live.

 As your Delegate, and as a former Secretary for Transportation and Public Safety I'm dedicated to improving the quality of life in Fairfax County and in the Commonwealth of Virginia.
 Please, read more about my current record of service and about my long and deep involvement under About Vivian.